bitcraze/crazyflie-firmware/README.md

 ```

 ### config.mk
-To create custom build options create a file called config.mk in the root folder
+To create custom build options create a file called config.mk in the tools/make/
-(same as Makefile) and fill it with options.
+folder and fill it with options.
 E.g.
 ```
 PLATFORM=CF2
 DEBUG=1